 Final defense

 The final defense is scheduled when the student's assigned dissertation projects are completed.
-The student is required to deliver an oral presentation (~45 min) publically and a dissertation following Graduate School guideline.
-A copy of the complete dissertation must be provided to the committee a minimum of two weeks before the scheduled defense time. the student is required to publically announce the defense date and location with an abstract.
+The student is required to deliver an oral presentation (~45 min) publicly and a dissertation following Graduate School guideline.
+A copy of the complete dissertation must be provided to the committee a minimum of two weeks before the scheduled defense time. the student is required to publicly announce the defense date and location with an abstract.

 Expectation :